SixArm/gitconfig-settings/README.md

 ## Suggestion for tab completion

-To install git tab completion, we go to the git soure code directory then run:
+To install git tab completion, we go to the git source code directory then run:

     echo "source ./contrib/completion/git-completion.bash" >> /etc/bash.bashrc